 American Impressionist painters Gifford Beal, Louis Paul Dessar, Childe Hassam, and Willard L. Metcalf joined with Will Howe Foote, Henry Rankin Poore, Allen B. Talcott, and Carleton Wiggins in the early exhibitions of the Association.
 The Lyme Art Association gallery was the culmination of seven years of planning by artists Frank Bicknell, William Chadwick, Harry Hoffmann, Wilson Irvine, Lawton Parker, William Robinson, Edward Rook, and Gregory Smith.

-The building site was adjacent to Miss Florence Griswold’s Late Georgian mansion, today a renowned museum of American Impressionism, where many of the artists gathered each summer season.
-Click here to visit the Florence Griswold Museum’s website.
+The building site was adjacent to Miss Florence Griswold’s Late Georgian mansion, where many of the artists gathered each summer season.
 The land was purchased from Miss Florence in 1917.
+Today, Miss Florence’s mansion is the home of the Florence Griswold Museum.

 The plans for the gallery called for perfect lighting and architectural compatibility with the other buildings in the New England village of Old Lyme .
 In its review of the opening exhibition, the New York Times praised the gallery as, “an embodiment of art in harmony with its natural surroundings.”